 Destinations around WA:

 Leavenworth Christmas Lights – Leavenworth, WA.
 Christmas lights in the town will be on from Thanksgiving to Valentine’s Day this year.
 There will be no special Christmas lighting events, but the lights will be on to enjoy throughout this entire time.
+They are no longer doing our traditional countdown or “flipping of the switch” for those Saturdays and Sundays in December.
+Instead, the lights will always be on 7 days a week from Thanksgiving through February and we have scheduled lots of fun entertainment and events both midweek and weekends throughout the month of December.
 Weekends are very busy, so they recommend visiting on a weekday or after the holiday rush.
 If you can’t make it to Leavenworth this season, you can enjoy the lights virtually on their Facebook page & they will be highlighting different town shops too for the holidays to purchase from online.

 Christmastown USA – Shelton, WA; Wander thru a Christmas Tree Maze on First Street (open daily thru December) & free admission.
 It’s best viewed at night with thousands of lights to make a festive family picture.
 Roast a marshmallow on the family fire pits or write a message on an oyster shell to hang on one of the giant trees.
 On weekends, there will also be an outdoor Christmas market, a gingerbread challenge & more.